 Substantially all full-time employees of OPPD participate in the Plan.
-Membership in the Plan consisted of the following at January 1, 2020 and 2019, respectively:
+Membership in the Plan consisted of the following at January 1, 2021 and 2020, respectively:

-2020 2019
+2021 2020

-Plan members receiving benefits Active plan members 2,023 1,796 1,995 1,762
+Plan members receiving benefits Active plan members 2,029 1,788 2,023 1,796

-Total 3,819 3,757
+Total 3,817 3,819

 There is a separate Other Postemployment Benefit Plan for the employers' share of health care premiums for members hired after December 31, 2007 ("OPEB Plan B").
 OPEB Plan B is officially named the Retirees' Medical Coverage Premium Plan for Employees Hired after December 31, 2007 and is commonly referred to as the Retirees' Medical Premium Plan.
 The benefits from OPEB Plan B and the OPEB Plan B members' contributions for their premium share are included in this Plan and are used to offset health care claims and expenses.
 Members hired after December 31, 2007, are included in the membership count as their postemployment life insurance benefits are provided from the Plan.
-OPEB B had 903 and 772 members at January 1, 2020 and 2019, respectively.
+OPEB B had 960 and 903 members at January 1, 2021 and 2020, respectively.

 Plan Benefits-Qualifying retirees, surviving spouses, employees on long-term disability and their dependents are eligible for health care benefits.
 The requirements for retirement eligibility under OPPD's retirement plan determines when Plan members are eligible for medical benefits.
 OPPD is self-insured for health care benefits.
 Benefits are based on the coverage elected by the Plan members.
 Plan members are required to pay a premium based on the elected coverage and their respective premium cost share.
-OPPD's self-insured Medical Plan becomes a secondary plan when the members are retired and eligible for Medicare.
-Commencing in 2014, Medicare Supplement and Part D Plans were available for post-65 medical coverage instead of OPPD's self-insured Medical Plan.
-Effective January 1, 2019, the Medicare Supplement Plan was replaced with the Medicare Advantage plan, which includes a Part D drug plan.
+For members who are retired and eligible for Medicare, OPPD's self-insured Medical Plan is secondary to the Medicare Advantage plan, which includes a Part D drug plan.
 Life insurance benefits are provided for the Plan members only.
 For life insurance, coverage is purchased from a third party.
 Life insurance benefits are based on one and one-half times the participant's base salary at the time of retirement until age 65.
 At age 65, the benefits are reduced to \$20,000 if retired on or after June 1, 1996 or \$15,000 if retired prior to June 1, 1996.

 Contributions-Member contributions consist of their premium share for postemployment health care benefits and are based on the elected coverage.
-Member contributions also include any benefits transferred from OPEB Plan B. Employer contributions to the Plan are actuarially determined, and the actuarially determined contribution ("ADC") was fully funded in the amount of \$14,836,000 and \$20,621,000 for 2020 and 2019, respectively.
+Member contributions also include any benefits transferred from OPEB Plan B. The employer contribution was \$13,400,000 and \$14,836,000 for the years ended December 31, 2021 and 2020, respectively.